Menu

 Our aim is to work with our staff and parents to establish working groups that can continue to grow and support the school community and raise awareness of neurodiversity after the pilot has ended.
 PINS is a whole-school approach and requires everyone’s input to ensure that it is successful and fully inclusive.
 We want to hear every parent’s voice so please let us know if you would like to know more SENCO@abc.aquilatrust.co.uk

-If you have any queries about Special Educational Needs and Disabilities (SEND) please contact our SEND Co-ordinator (SENDCO), Mrs Donnay
+If you have any queries about Special Educational Needs and Disabilities (SEND) please contact our SEND Co-ordinator (SENDCO), Mrs Jewell

 Tel: 01622 754666